Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 81% of Gen Zers value transparency and honesty at work

-Being known for their authenticity, it’s obvious why 81% of Gen Zers participating in the CAKE.com study prioritize transparency and honesty in their workplace, too.
+Knowing what we do about Gen Z’s authenticity, it should come as no surprise that 81% of Gen Zers participating in the CAKE.com study prioritize transparency and honesty in their workplace, too.

-On top of transparency, Gen Zs expect their workplace to mirror other values they hold dear, such as:
+On top of transparency, Gen Zers expect their workplace to mirror other values they hold dear, such as:

-Contrary to popular belief, Gen Zers don’t want to stay in the remote work stage forever.
+Contrary to popular belief, Gen Zers don’t want to work remotely forever.

 Other research, such as LinkedIn’s State of the Labor Market report, sees this preference for in-person work settings as a logical consequence of Gen Z’s lack of office life experience.

 While other generations have decades of in-office work experience, many Gen Zers entered the job market during the pandemic.
-That’s why they’re more likely to feel like they’d be missing out on the community if they accepted a remote job offer.
+That’s why they’re more likely to feel like they’d be missing out on the social aspect of the workplace if they accepted a remote job offer.

 How do higher-ups see Gen Z?